-Disc herniation, chiropractic and nerve root injections; which method offers best and safest relief for back pain suffers?
+Disc herniation, chiropractic, and nerve root injections; which method offers the best and safest relief for back pain sufferers?

-Appropriate management of why you hurt rather than just treating the disc as if it did not have an underlying cause may ultimately determine your long term results.
-Most people experience pain first, a doctor who usually orders tests first and then suggests treatments directed at the lesion instead of looking at you, your gait and possible mechanical reasons why you may have damaged a disc.
+Appropriate management of why you hurt rather than just treating the disc as if it did not have an underlying cause may ultimately determine your long-term results.
+Most people experience pain first, a doctor usually orders tests first and then suggests treatments directed at the lesion instead of looking at you, your gait, and possible mechanical reasons why you may have damaged a disc.

 To begin to understand why the disc went bad, you may want to read the book Cheating Mother Nature, what you need to know to beat chronic pain.
 The prevailing wisdom is that disc problems just happen and there is a mechanism as to why they happen if we just look at the disc itself.
 If we look at the body as a whole, we begin to see a different story.
 Most disc problems begin at the feet, with body asymmetries which are inherited at the root of most disc problems.

 If you manage the back only, and not the mechanism behind the pain, the treatment may or may not relieve the problem but the problem is likely to return at a later time since we treated the symptom, rather than the cause.
 Many people who had lower back surgeries will tell you that they required further interventions over the year primarily because the disc problem was merely the symptom.

 Injection of the nerve roots treats the symptom, as well as methods such as flexion distraction chiropractic methods, however, if we treat the problem as a gait issue (body style and walking related) also, people get far greater relief, and a greater likelihood of not having a future disc problem.
 Once you have experienced a lumbar disc problem, you do not want to experience it again because of the disability it can cause and the pain you will experience.

 Cost is a consideration, especially with today’s Obamacare-style plans.